 Disney Cruise Line requires that all passengers ages 12 and up are fully vaccinated in order to cruise.
 Because the line successfully completed test cruises under the auspices of the Centers for Disease Control and Prevention (CDC), it does allow unvaccinated children onboard.

 However, all travelers on Disney Wonder's November 5 Panama Canal cruise, regardless of age, must be vaccinated.
 No exemptions will be given for this sailing.

-Unvaccinated children must take a NAAT or PCR test prior to embarkation, as well as a rapid test at the pier.
+Unvaccinated children 4nad under must take a NAAT or PCR test prior to embarkation, as well as a rapid test at the pier.
 All results must be negative in order to be allowed onboard.

 All Disney passengers, regardless of vaccination status, must wear masks indoors, but can remove them when outdoors.